gravitational/workshop/docker.md

 ![docker-settings](img/containers.png)

-A Docker container is a set of linux processes that run isolated from the rest of the processes.
+A Docker container is a set of Linux processes that run isolated from the rest of the processes.

 [chart](https://www.lucidchart.com/documents/edit/d5226f07-00b1-4a7a-ba22-59e0c2ec0b77/0)

-Multiple linux subsystems help to create a container concept:
+Multiple Linux subsystems help to create a container concept:

 **Namespaces**

-Namespaces create isolated stacks of linux primitives for a running process.
+Namespaces create isolated stacks of Linux primitives for a running process.

 * NET namespace creates a separate networking stack for the container, with its own routing tables and devices
 * PID namespace is used to assign isolated process IDs that are separate from host OS.
 For example, this is important if we want to send signals to a running